DarynaKalinchuk/Seminar_Game/README.md

 ---

-## 🧑‍🎓 Character Design
+## Character Design

 The character was generated using AI tools.

+The sound effects are taken from various open sources online.

 ---

-<sub>The character image was generated using AI tools.
-The sound effects are taken from various open sources online.</sub>